EWaterman/EWaterman.github.io/_posts/Ch7/0007-02-01-finding-your-target-audience.md

 It may seem straightforward but I found that it’s easy to lose track of who your audience is.

-> Okay, but where do I even find these so called “loyal supporters”?
+> Okay, but where do I even find these so-called “loyal supporters”?

 <br>